 Reduce, reuse and recycle

-The picture to the left is a rack of recycled plastic trays on Parker Precision Fluidics production floor.
-These trays come from various vendors that make parts for Parker.
+Precision Fluidics reuses trays from various vendors when possible (see image left).
 After the trays are empty, they are shipped back to the vendor and reused.
 This is a great example of a very simple way to reduce, reuse and recycle.

-Parker Precision Fluidics is an ISO 14001: 2015 certified division of Parker Hannifin that has set both large and small goals that have been beneficial to the company as a whole, our customers, and best of all, the environment.
+Precision Fluidics is an ISO 14001: 2015 certified company that has set both large and small goals that have been beneficial to the company as a whole, customers, and best of all, the environment.
 The above examples show how ambitious yet simple goals can have great impacts.
 The main objective in ISO-14001: 2015 is having continuous improvement and never being content with what you have achieved.

 The first step in becoming ISO 14001:2015 certified is to define your objective.
 What does your company want to achieve by getting this certification?
 Make sure you have the support of senior management.
 Take the time to review any existing processes and systems pertinent to environmental impact.
 If desired, third-party certifications are available that will conduct audits of your practices against the requirements standards.
 ISO does not perform certification.
 For more information about the certification process, visit www.iso.org.